Show All Answers

 Source: Minnesota Dept. of Health - If I had COVID-19

-No, there are no live or inactive coronavirus cells in any approved COVID-19 vaccine.
+No, there are no live coronavirus cells in any approved COVID-19 vaccine.

-COVID-19 vaccines may be given to people with underlying medical conditions, as long as they are not allergic reaction to any of the ingredients in the vaccine.
-Please speak with your doctor to learn what's right for you, and to get recommendations based on your condition.
+COVID-19 vaccines may be given to people with underlying medical conditions, as long as they are not allergic to any of the ingredients in the vaccine.
+They should work with their health care provider to make sure they stay up to date with COVID-19 vaccination, including getting the 2023-2024 vaccine formulation.

 Source: Minnesota Dept. of Health - Considerations for Special Populations